microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

 1. Commit the changes to your branch.
 1. On the Azure DevOps server, navigate to your existing PR.
 The build pipelines should be running automatically.
-1. Verify that the pipeline succeeds.
+1. Verify that the pipeline corresponding to `pipelines/pipeline.yaml` succeeds.
-1. Verify that there is no ":exclamation: This file doesn't require review." comment thread associated with either `add.ts` or `linesToAdd.ts`.
+1. Verify that there is no ":exclamation: This file doesn't require review." comment associated with either `add.ts` or `linesToAdd.ts`.
+Note that your comment will remain for `linesToAdd.ts`, but the automatic comment to which you replied should be deleted.
 1. Verify that your description is retained.
 1. Verify that the title of the PR is still prefixed with "L :black_small_square:".